Back to Song Library

 Start by keeping the note labels and fingering chart in view while you settle the phrase shape.
 Its repeated phrase cells make it useful for memory-based practice, clean breath resets, and calm lyrical playing on ocarina, recorder, or tin whistle.
 The melody is especially practical for players who want a game theme that sounds complete even when played slowly and without ornament.
 Use the cleaner melody-only layout to stay focused on timing, fingering, and tone.

-Is Song of Time also known as Zelda Song of Time, The Legend of Zelda Song of Time, and Ocarina of Time Song of Time?
+Is Song of Time also known as Zelda Song of Time, The Legend of Zelda Song of Time, Ocarina of Time Song of Time, and Zelda Ocarina of Time Song of Time?

 Yes.
-Players often search for this melody under Zelda Song of Time, The Legend of Zelda Song of Time, and Ocarina of Time Song of Time, but this page keeps the same tune under the title Song of Time while preserving the same letter-note, numbered-note, and fingering support layout.
+Players often search for this melody under Zelda Song of Time, The Legend of Zelda Song of Time, Ocarina of Time Song of Time, and Zelda Ocarina of Time Song of Time, but this page keeps the same tune under the title Song of Time while preserving the same letter-note, numbered-note, and fingering support layout.

 Is this the Zelda Song of Time from Ocarina of Time?